Latin (Ficus carica)

 Figs do well in our mild Mediterranean climate and dryer warm temperate areas.
 Figs are tolerant of most types of soil, but perform best on well-drained, reasonably fertile soils.
-Their root systems are fairly shallow, but extensive, therefore pot cultivation is recommended.
-Figs can easily be propagated from cuttings, air layering or grafting, however, figs grown from seeds are not true to type.
+Their root systems are fairly shallow, but extensive and aggressively seek water, therefore pot cultivation is recommended.
+Figs can easily be propagated from 15cm old wood cuttings, air layering or grafting, however, figs grown from seeds are not true to type.

 Figs are deciduous and easily able to be kept as dwarfs by the potting method.
-Young trees are usually planted between June and August, when they are dormant.
+Young trees are usually planted between June and August when they are dormant.
+A wicking pot/bed is ideal due to the constant availability of water without over wetting the roots which leads to split, watery fruit.

-If you plant them in the ground cut them back to within 2 feet off the ground and remove most of the lateral branches.
+If you do plant them in the ground cut the main stem back to within 2 feet off the ground and remove most of the lateral branches.
 This rather rude beginning ensures a straight tree and strong scaffold branches.
 The practice also helps you train the tree as it grows rather than resorting to harsh pruning methods annually.

 Young trees benefit from whitewash on the trunk because after pruning much of their shielding branches are gone and they have no defence against harsh sun.
-Fig trees are also susceptible to frost.
+Fig trees are also susceptible to frost, the weak wood can split.

 Figs do not ‘flower’ like other fruit.
 The skin of the fruit encloses hundreds of tiny flowers that make up the flesh of the fig. Two crops are usually produced each year.
 The first (breba) crop forms in spring on wood from the previous year and matures in December to January.
 The second crop (main crop) sets on new season wood in November to December.
 This crop usually matures between February and June.
 The ‘apical’ pore, small hole at the apex, may begin to split slightly when ripe.